 - Over 5000K – Generally referred to as daylight and best suited for use in offices, workshops, bathrooms, or other areas where high detail visibility is important.
 It can also help energize you in the morning.

 Some people will also just have a preference for a certain color temperature or mood.
 You may even notice a color temperature will look better on your particular skin tone.
 The good news is there are options for everyone.

-There are also bulbs and light fixtures that adjust color temperature so you can adjust the light to fit your mood or tasks through out the day for even more variety.
+There are also bulbs and light fixtures that adjust the color temperature so you can adjust the light to fit your mood or tasks throughout the day for even more variety.
 You can learn more about the Feit Electric ColorChoice here.